 Sydney Hearing 4

-At this hearing, the Commissioners will examine some of the key design issues for a new home care system and how to transition to a new system.
+At this hearing, the Commissioners examined some of the key design issues for a new home care system and how to transition to a new system.

 Date: 31 August - 2 September 2020